 Camera's generally cover entrances, exits and external areas that surround the building; however, in some cases they will also cover public or communal areas.
-The CCTV cameras are not continuously monitored, and the CCTV cameras record images only and not sound.
+The CCTV cameras are not continuously monitored, and the CCTV cameras record video only and not audio, with the exception of the one in the school foyer area which records video and audio.